critical mistake

 Frequently Asked Questions

-How do I stop revenge trading in the moment?
+How do I stop myself from revenge trading in the moment?

 Stop Making Costly Mistakes